LGSLima/Aplicacao-Web/README.md

 **Contact**:

-- Page with contact information, such as address, phone, and email.
+- Page with contact information, such as address, phone, email and the possibility to comunicate with the team.
 - Styled with Bootstrap to ensure a clean and organized presentation of information, along with a responsive and functional contact form.

 **Login Page**: